 Ars Electronica Futurelab Academy QUT

-No Walls caught up with Minski to discuss his work at Ars Electronica, his passion for experimental art, and what is shaping up to be a very exciting collaboration with QUT – the 2017 QUT Ars Electronica Futurelab Academy.
+In 2017, No Walls caught up with Kristefan Minski to discuss his work at Ars Electronica, his passion for experimental art, and his collaboration with QUT.

-Launched in March 2017, this collaboration invites QUT staff and students to become the co-creators of a series of transdisciplinary experimental art projects.
+Launched in March 2017, the Futurelab Academy invites QUT staff and students to become the co-creators of a series of transdisciplinary experimental art projects.

 About Ars Electronica